Neargye/magic_enum/doc/reference.md

 * Improved UB-free "SFINAE-friendly" [std::underlying_type](https://en.cppreference.com/w/cpp/types/underlying_type).

-* If T is a complete enumeration type, provides a member typedef type that names the underlying type of T. Otherwise, if T is not an enumeration type, there is no member type.
+* If T is a complete enumeration type, provides a member typedef type that names the underlying type of T.</br>
+  Otherwise, if T is not an enumeration type, there is no member type.</br>
   Otherwise (T is an incomplete enumeration type), the program is ill-formed.

 * Examples